European Economic Area (EEA) or European Union(EU) Applications

 - The EEA national and the extended family member must have come to the UK at the same time or just before or very recently after the EEA national came to the UK.

-- An individual who is related to and financially dependent on the EEA national or to his or her spouse/civil partner or the individual is a member of the EEA national’s household who has either:
+- An individual who is related to and financially dependent on the EEA national or the individual is a member of the EEA national’s household who has either:

 - Joined the EEA national in the UK and has continued to be a dependent on him/her or has joined him/her to be a member of their household;